 Community Health and Prevention

-BA, Interdisciplinary Studies, Hampshire College, MSPH, Tulane University School of Public Health & Tropical Medicine, PhD, Molecular Epidemiology, University of the Health Sciences, F. Edward Hebert School of Medicine
+BA, Interdisciplinary Studies, Hampshire College; MSPH, Tulane University School of Public Health & Tropical Medicine; PhD, Molecular Epidemiology, Uniformed Services University of the Health Sciences, F. Edward Hebert School of Medicine

 Joe Amon, PhD, MSPH, is the Director of the Office of Global Health and Clinical Professor in the Department of Community Health and Prevention at the Drexel Dornsife School of Public Health.
 Trained in molecular parasitology, he has worked for a wide range of governmental and non-governmental organizations, including the US Centers for Disease Control and Prevention, FHI360, Helen Keller International and the Walter Reed Army Institute of Research.
 During his ten-year tenure at Human Rights Watch he founded programs on human rights and health, disability and the environment.
 Dr. Amon has also held visiting or adjunct academic appointments with Paris School of International Affairs (SciencesPo), Uniformed Services University of the Health Sciences, Princeton, Columbia, and Johns Hopkins Universities as well as the Institute for Advanced Studies (Princeton).